ABOUT THE JUSTICE LUNCHEON

 Click Here to Buy Tickets

-On January 11, 2019, Chris McCord was appointed Interim Chief of the Peel Regional Police.
+In October of 2019, Chief Duraiappah was appointed Chief of Peel Regional Police.

 Click Here to Buy Tickets